eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Connector Kit/Adoption View/adoption-view.md

 The architecture of the EDC combines various services that are necessary for the above principles:

-- An interface to the Identity Provider service, currently the [Managed identity Wallet][miw-url].
+- An interface to the Identity Provider service, currently [IDSA][idsa-url]'s [Identity And Trust Protocol][iatp-url] communicating  with the [Managed identity Wallet][miw-url].
 This central service provides the identity and the corresponding authentication of the participants in the data exchange.
-Decentralized solutions will also be supported in the future, following [Gaia-X][gaiax-url]'s principles and implementing self sovereign identity.
+(There is no authorization at this point).
+Decentralized solutions will also be supported in the future.
 - The provision of possible offers (contract offering) which, on the one hand, stipulates the data offered and the associated terms of use (policies) in corresponding contracts.
 - An interface for manual selection of data and associated contract offers.
 - The actual data transfer via the data plane extension